 - Fixed Visor

 The Giro Fixture gives you all that you need, no gimmicks and for an incredible price.
-It comes with MIPS, which protects the rider from brain damage, and EPS foam layer which has good coverage around the head, and a visor.
+It comes with MIPS, which protects the rider from brain damage, an EPS foam layer that has good coverage around the head, and a visor.

 The Fixture has 18 vents in total, allowing the air to flow past your head with ease, keeping you cool on those hot climbs or long rides.
 It is a one size fits all kind of fitting system, which generally raises some red flags.
 However, with Giro’s excellent Roc Loc adjustment system, it actually does meet the size 54-61cm claim quite easily.

-The Giro Fixture looks good and is comfortable, and if you’re not picky about the fixed visor or the one size fit all, it is an excellent trail helmet for one of the best prices seen on the market.
+The Giro Fixture looks good and is comfortable, and if you’re not picky about the fixed visor or the one-size-fits-all, it is an excellent trail helmet for one of the best prices seen on the market.

 Smith Convoy Review